 My Top Winter Travel Destinations

 *Ice Skating at Millennium Park –The McCormick Tribune Ice Rink is open from November to March.
-Free admission!
-Great rink but it can get really crowded on weekends.
+Free admission and free skating lessons weekend mornings at 9am (skate rentals extra)!
+Great rink featuring beautiful city views and easily accessible to city attractions.
+Note it can get really crowded on weekends.

-*Lincoln Park Zoo Lights -These zoo lights are free!
+*Lincoln Park Zoo Lights -These zoo lights are a real bargain at just 5 bucks a person (and free every Monday!).
+See millions of lights in a colorful display, enjoy seasonal food and drink, and marvel at ice carving demonstrations.
 A fantastic event which runs from late Nov-early Jan

 *Make sure to be in town for the Annual Christmas tree lighting – This event is complete with live music performances, hot drinks, and live entertainment!